-Minister McGurk urged the room to take strength from Della's story of survival and the dedication of Angela Hartwig, when tackling the hard work ahead.
+Minister McGurk urged the room to take strength from the keynote speaker's story of survival and the dedication of Angela Hartwig, when tackling the hard work ahead.

 White Ribbon Australia Chief Executive Brad Chilcott gave an impassioned account of the movement's achievements over the first six months and outlined what the future holds for 2021 and beyond.